Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-2-Setup-AzureADConnect/README.md

 ## Scenario

-You have an AD FS environment and would like to migrate it Azure Active Directory.
+You have an AD FS environment and would like to migrate it to Azure Active Directory.

 ## About the sample